peidevs/Event_Resources/Checklist.md

 #### 2+ weeks in advance

 * obviously, confirm venue, food, speakers, Wifi details
 * Remember, if you are the [Cat Herder](https://en.wikipedia.org/wiki/Herding_cats), feel free to delegate tasks.
-You don't have to do it all yourself.
+You don't have to do it all yourself. **Thank you** for taking this on!
 * do the speakers know how much time they have to present?
 * do the speakers have appropriate dongles for the projector?
 * do non-regular speakers know they can use a projector, and the # of people in attendance?